Utak-West/MetroPower-Manpower-Dashboard/README.md

 # MetroPower Manpower Dashboard

 A comprehensive workforce management system for tracking electricians and managing assignments at MetroPower's Tucker Branch.
-Built for Antoine Haro, Assistant Project Manager, to optimize operations and streamline workforce allocation.
+Built for Antione Harrell, Assistant Project Manager, to optimize operations and streamline workforce allocation.

 ## Project Overview